ngrq123/bright-chatbot-tutorial/README.md

 ![](images/hello_message.jpg)

-Also, you can further customize the receipt with your customer's name by likewise calling the `getName` function like this:
+To customise the receipt with your user's first name, we modify the `generateReceiptResponse` function as follows:

 ```js
 // Processes and sends text message